 I look at the things happening in the world today, and what history has taught us about our broken world and I can’t stop being drawn into the unreason of it all.
 What I try to express in my art is that we all have the same hopes and dreams as anyone, anywhere at anytime in the present or throughout history.
 I depict how, despite our rifts, we might experience healing in a broken world, and how that undertaking is universally human.

 I’m looking for the binding power-opposite of mob mentality-our mutual connections.
 Although we can all be overwhelmed and feel helpless, the human spirit always possesses hope, even in the most desperate of circumstances.
 I would be happy if I can show a glimmer of our broken yet beautiful human experience.
-I use an individual model to represent a life’s broken path and paint with oils and imbedded gessoed plaster shards.
+I use an individual model to represent a life’s path and the broken world we navigate.
+I paint with oils mostly on board often imbedded with gessoed plaster shards.